 Anchorage is the closest major airport for many Alaskan cruises, so typically, passengers fly into Ted Stevens Anchorage International Airport (check for flights and prices here).
 The facility sees more daily domestic and international flights than any other Alaska city.
 But remember, those numbers include the cargo traffic.

-Allow time in Anchorage pre or post cruise
+What to do in Anchorage pre or post cruise

 Alaska cruisers should consider arriving a day or two early to see the region and remove stress about getting to their embarkation point on time.
 Kathy Dunn, VP of Communications for Visit Anchorage, says, “A trip to Anchorage provides all the best that Alaska has to offer.
 You have easy access to the mountains, glaciers, and wildlife that Alaska is known for, but you also have all the comforts of a modern city with a wide variety of restaurants, shopping, arts, and culture to choose from.”